 Source: Parsons, 2009.

 b) Localized Construction Impact

-The localized effects from onsite construction emissions were evaluated to determine whether the proposed project construction would result in offsite pollutant concentrations that would exceed the ambient air quality standards (AAQS) at the nearest sensitive receptor locations.
+The localized effects from onsite construction emissions were evaluated to determine whether the proposed project construction would result in offsite pollutant concentrations that would exceed the AAQS at the nearest sensitive receptor locations.